Azure/portaldocs/portal-sdk/generated/top-telemetry-alerting.md

 #### What is environment?

 "environment" property is an array.
-Its supported value is portal.azure.com or ms.portal.azure.com or portal.azure.cn or canary.portal.azure.com or any other legit portal domain name, a.k.a., national cloud and LX cloud domain names are supported too.
+Its supported value is portal.azure.com or ms.portal.azure.com or portal.azure.cn or canary.portal.azure.com or any other legit portal domain name, a.k.a., national cloud and air-gapped cloud domain names are supported too.
 Multiple values can be set for an "environment" property.

 <a name="client-error-configuration-what-is-enabled"></a>
 #### What is enabled?